The Best Soil and Compost Mixes For Bulbs

 At the beginning of spring, just as the first shoots start to appear, I mulch the surface with a couple of inches of well-rotted manure.
 I then repeat this for a second time in the summer.

 From the beginning of March through to the end of September I dig in blood, fish and bone to the border every month.

 That’s it, nothing else.

-Here we dig out the soil, mix it equally with one part compost and one part horticultural grit and then plant the bulbs, making sure there’s a good few inches of this mix under the bulbs.
+Here I dig out the soil, mix it equally with one part compost and one part horticultural grit and then plant the bulbs, making sure there’s a good few inches of this mix under the bulbs.

 Bulb Compost For Pots and Containers